shaunpersad/api-foundation/readme.md

 ### Resource endpoint

 In the `sample-routes.php` file, this is the `/api/v1/me` route.
 This is an example of an API resource.
-Passing a valid access token to this route will return that authenticated user ("me") as a resource.
+Passing a valid Access Token to this route will return that authenticated user ("me") as a resource.

 ### Facebook routes